Minus24Exp/Jacy/README.md

 - `__mod` - `%`
 - `__pow` - `**`

+## Some important rules about code

+### Parser
+- NEVER skip newline after last operator in statement (statements )

+## TODO
+Move all literal object to one `Literal.h` ro reduce files count.

 ## Think about it
 If FuncDecl stored Token instead of Identifier then it will be possible to use not only ids for function names and e.g. operator overloading looked like: `func +()`.

+## Personal reminders
+- If there's Segmentation fault about unique_ptr, probably problem is in try to copy or multiple storing.